 The Integrated Course is an ab-initio course intended for students with no previous flight training.
 Students who already possess a Private Pilot Licence may be admitted to the course and allowed some credit towards the flight instruction hours.

-The ‘International’ course has 235 hours flight time which includes the 100 hours pilot-in-command and 190 hours aeroplane time required for conversion to an ICAO licence outside of South Africa.
-It also includes the 15 hours multi-engine aeroplane instrument training required by some ICAO states such as East Africa
+The International pilot course also includes the 15 hours multi-engine aeroplane instrument training required by some ICAO states such as East Africa

 The courses are based on the use of:

 We endeavour to fly as much as possible in actual Instrument Meteorological Conditions (IMC) as this is important to build confidence and achieves a true operational capability.
 A short Line Orientated Flight Training (LOFT) route is flown in the Seminole.

 The theoretical training proceeds in parallel with the flight training and is a combination of 72 hours of lectures and 80 hours of assignments and individual study.
 The syllabus and tests are comprehensive and to a high standard based on best International practice.

 The groundschool covers the basics of Human Factors, Meteorology, Aviation Law, Navigation, Flight Planning and Performance, Engines and Airframes, Principles of Flight and the syllabus for the Radiotelephony Certificate (Aeronautical).